The primary difference in analyzing combined models versus normal models is in the Fit Summary tables. An example is given below:

 A Lack of Fit column will appear only if there are replicates.
 The lack of fit should be insignificant (p-value > .10 is desirable).

 Several combinations of mixture and process models may be significant.
 In that case, use the follow-up columns, Adjusted and Predicted R-squared to make the selection.

-Design-Expert will try to identify and suggest a model combination that is significant in both the mixture and process order, insignificant in the lack of fit, with high adjusted and predicted R-squared values.
+Stat-Ease will try to identify and suggest a model combination that is significant in both the mixture and process order, insignificant in the lack of fit, with high adjusted and predicted R-squared values.
 This is a good starting model, but can be tweaked and modified as desired.
-If two models are suggested, Design-Expert will default to the larger model.
+If two models are suggested, Stat-Ease will default to the larger model.

 Click on the Model tab next.
-Design-Expert uses the suggested model as the default.
+Stat-Ease uses the suggested model as the default.
 You may change it if you wish.